magomezs/data_augmentation_layers/README.md

 # random_colour_modification
-caffe python layer to randomly modify the RGB value of every pixel of a batch of images by adding a certaing offset value, whose maximun absolute value if given by the layer parameter modification_range
+caffe python layer to randomly modify the RGB value of every pixel of a batch of images by adding a certaing offset value, whose maximun absolute value if given by the layer parameter colour_variation_range